diantonioandrea/mnedp-project/README.md

 ## Code

-Implementation of an "Adaptive 1D 1st-order Lagrange FEM" method for solving the Poisson problem with Dirichlet boundary data.
+Implementation of an "Adaptive 1D 1st-order Lagrange FEM" method for solving the Poisson problem with Dirichlet boundary conditions.

 ## Contents